cilium/cilium/Documentation/gettingstarted/grpc.rst

     grpc._channel._Rendezvous: <_Rendezvous of RPC that terminated with (StatusCode.CANCELLED, Received http2 header with status: 403)>

-This is now, thanks to the Cilium network policy.
+This is now blocked, thanks to the Cilium network policy.
 And notice that unlike a traditional firewall which would just drop packets in a way indistinguishable from a network failure, because Cilium operates at the API-layer, it can explicitly reply with an HTTP 403 Unauthorized error, indicating that the request was intentionally denied for security reasons.